Muppets Now

-Muppets Now is an American television series produced by The Muppets Studio for the streaming service Disney+.
+Muppets Now is an American television series produced by The Muppets Studio for Disney+.
 Directed by Kirk Thatcher, the series is an improvisational comedy based on The Muppets franchise by Jim Henson.
-It premiered on July 31, 2020.
+It aired from July 31 to September 4, 2020.

 Premise

 Muppets Now is a series consisting of multiple different segments bridged together by a framing device featuring Scooter.
 The segments include a game show, a cooking show, and a talk show.
 The series was marketed as unscripted, but several writers are credited.
 The show sees the debut of two new characters, Joe the Legal Weasel and Beverly Plume.